 General Instructions on Deposition Preparation in Divorce and Family Law Cases

-Remember that any questions, issues or challenges arising in your deposition can later be addressed at trial so while it is important to be accurate and truthful, there is an opportunity to correct problems.
+Remember that any questions, issues or challenges arising in your deposition can later be addressed at trial.
+While it is important to be accurate and truthful, there is an opportunity to correct problems.

 General Deposition Preparation

-- You do not need to bring anything with you to the deposition room unless I previously reviewed or approved it, such as personal notes.
+- You do not need to bring anything with you to the deposition room unless I previously reviewed or approved it.
 However, the examiner taking the deposition may use their own notes or documents to refresh your recollection.
-If a document is presented to you, make sure to read it very carefully and take your time to make sure you understand what it is and what it says.
+If a document is presented to you, make sure to read it very carefully.
+Take your time to make sure you understand what it is and what it says.

-- The examiner is not your friend and you have no duty to convince them of anything, but you do have a duty to answer their question.
+- The examiner is not your friend.
+You have no duty to convince them of anything, but you do have a duty to answer their question.
 Be polite and answer shortly and succinctly.
 Do not keep talking and offer answers to questions not asked.
 Do not assume you know where they are going with their line of questioning and cut them off at the pass.
-The examiner might say they are confused, but that is not your concern, you only need to answer their question.
+The examiner might say they are confused, but that is not your concern.
+You only need to answer their question.

 - If you are concerned about particularly sensitive questions and answers, please talk with me, your attorney, before the deposition.

-- Private conferences with me, your attorney, should be limited to breaks unless the under the exception where you don’t know if a question violates a privilege such as the attorney-client privilege.
-Also, if you cannot answer a question truthfully, accurately or succinctly, you may ask for a side conference with me.
-Note the generally private attorney and client conferences are limited to breaks.
+- Private conferences with your attorney should be limited to breaks except where you don’t know if a question violates a privilege such as the attorney-client privilege.
+If you cannot answer a question truthfully, accurately or succinctly, you may ask for a side conference with your attorney.
+Note that, generally, private attorney and client conferences are limited to breaks.
 If you need to change your answer to one of the questions, talk to me about it during a break and do not say anything otherwise.
 After the deposition is completed and we receive a transcript, there is an opportunity to correct small and technical changes.

 Answering Deposition Questions